diffy0712/arch-boot/README.md

 ## Maintainance Run

-Feel free to comment out role calls in `main.yml` to skip parts of the playbooks.
+Run the playbook to install applications and update the system.

 ```
 make run
 ```

+> Feel free to comment out role calls in `main.yml` to skip parts of the playbooks.
+> If multiple systems are using this playbook you might want to `git pull` first before running it.

 ## Backups